Adam Enfroy Logo

 Consider Your CTAs

-A CTA (or call-to-action) is a statement or question that encourages your audience to take a specific action.
+A CTA (or call-to-action) is a statement or question encouraging your audience to take a specific action.

 When used correctly, CTAs can effectively get your audience to take the next step in their buyer’s journey.